Awatapu College: History

+The area known as "Awatapu" started off as an Oxbow lake on the Manawatū River.
+It later became a lagoon that provided food and shelter to the local Māori of Rangitāne.
+It also provided food for a variety of birds, pests and eels.
 The name "Awatapu" was chosen because the school is located on the site of an ancient lagoon.
-It was an ancient name which celebrated a forgotten event in the history of the "Tangata whenua" – the Rangitane people, whose ancestors had for many centuries padded along the bush tracks or splashed up the creek from the river to enjoy the bounty of Awatapu.
-If that name had not been chosen, it would have probably soon been lost.
+A book about the school's first ten years said: "It was an ancient name which celebrated a forgotten event in the history of the tangata whenua – the Rangitāne people, whose ancestors had for many centuries padded along the bush tracks or splashed up the creek from the river to enjoy the bounty of Awatapu.
+Unless the name was used it would certainly soon be lost".